waterlinked/waterlinked.github.io/docs/3d-sonar/3d-sonar-15/3d-sonar-15-faq.md

 For advanced integrations, you can use the Sonar 3D-15’s API to develop custom solutions.
 This requires some programming knowledge but enables control and automation of the Sonar 3D-15’s functionality from your custom system.

 ---

+## 6. The performance is not as expected?
+If the performance is not as expected and you can not find a solution in this documentation, please crete a diagnostic log with you Sonar 3D-15 and submit a [support ticket](https://waterlinked.com/support) with the Sonar 3D diagnostic log file attached.